Last Updated on June 3, 2025 by Steph

 Comfortable t-shirts.
 Our favorites are from Marine Layer, but anything you love will work.

 Good walking shoes.
-Justin’s favorite are his Converses, but anything that allows you to walk a few miles without foot pain is important.
-If you do experience foot pain, that’s when you should stop for a snack or an ice, cold beverage.
+Justin’s favorite is Merrells, but anything that allows you to walk a few miles without foot pain is essential.
+If you do experience foot pain, that’s when you should stop for a snack or an ice-cold beverage.

 Classic jeans + t-shirt look.
-It’s comfortable, you can wear it into most places and you just really can’t go wrong.
-I love all t-shirts found on this website and the jeans are just plain old Gap – never fails me.
+It’s comfortable, you can wear it to most places, and you just really can’t go wrong.
+I love all the t-shirts found on this website, and the jeans are just plain old Gap – never fails me.

-Fitbit or step tracker.
-We both have the old school Flex and love them.
-They’ve lasted a few years and it’s fun to have weekly competition with friends & family to keep stepping.
-On strolls in the city, we average about 15,000 steps.
+Apple Watch or a step tracker.
+We both have the series 10 and love them.
+On strolls in the city, we average about 8,000 steps.

 Water bottle and/or coffee thermos.
-The Swell water bottles are great reviews.
-It’s important to bring water with you.
+Our household is hardcore Owala fans.
+We own four, so we can rotate with a good cleaning schedule.
+It’s essential to bring water with you.
 We sometimes take a to-go coffee from our apartment before heading out in the morning (and then refill as we go.)

 A Camera.
 We have multiple cameras for different adventures, but nothing is as fun as the Instax we got last year.
-It’s fun to leave people with souvenirs of your shared lunches or adventures or just snap a few colorful shots.
+It’s fun to leave people with souvenirs of your shared lunches or adventures, or just snap a few colorful shots.
+We’ve also been loving the disposable cameras, as they encourage us to use our phones less and less.

 So that’s the basics.
 Get out there and explore your city.